The Phantom of the Opera (1986 musical): Act II

 Six months later, the Opera house hosts a masquerade ball.
-The Phantom, who has been conspicuously absent since the chandelier disaster, appears in costume as the Red Death.
-He announces that he has written an opera entitled Don Juan Triumphant, and demands that it be produced with Christine (who is now secretly engaged to Raoul) in the lead role.
-He pulls Christine's engagement ring from the chain around her neck and vanishes in a flash of light ("Masquerade/Why So Silent").
+The Phantom, who has been absent since the chandelier disaster, appears in costume as the Red Death.
+He announces that he has written an opera entitled Don Juan Triumphant, and demands that it be produced with Christine, who is now secretly engaged to Raoul, in the lead role.
+He pulls Christine's engagement ring from the chain around her neck before vanishing in a flash of light ("Masquerade/Why So Silent").

 Raoul accosts Madame Giry and demands that she reveal what she knows about the Phantom.
-She reluctantly explains that the Phantom is a brilliant scholar, magician, architect, inventor, and composer, who was born with a deformed face.
-Feared and reviled by society, he was cruelly exhibited in a cage as part of a travelling fair until he eventually escaped and took refuge beneath the opera house.
+She explains that the Phantom is a brilliant scholar, magician, architect, inventor, and composer, who was born with a deformed face.
+Feared and reviled by society, he was exhibited in a cage as part of a travelling fair until he escaped and took refuge beneath the opera house.

-Raoul plots to use the première of Don Juan Triumphant to trap the Phantom and end his reign of terror, knowing he will attend the opera's debut.
+Raoul plots to use the première of Don Juan Triumphant to trap the Phantom, knowing he will attend the debut.
 He begs Christine to help lure the Phantom into the trap ("Notes/Twisted Every Way").
 During rehearsals, Piangi, the house tenor, sings his role incorrectly, causing chaos.
 The piano suddenly plays by itself, with the entire cast singing in harmony.
 Torn between her love for Raoul and her loyalty to the Phantom, Christine visits her father's grave, begging for his guidance ("Wishing You Were Somehow Here Again").
 The Phantom appears atop the mausoleum ("Wandering Child").
-Christine begins to succumb to the Phantom's influence, but Raoul arrives to rescue her.
-The Phantom taunts Raoul, hurling fire balls at him until Christine begs Raoul to leave with her.
-Furious, the Phantom declares war upon them both.
+Christine begins succumbing to the Phantom's influence, but Raoul arrives to rescue her.
+The Phantom taunts Raoul, hurling fireballs at him until Christine begs Raoul to leave with her.
+Furious, the Phantom declares war upon them.